Is learning a new language difficult and boring for you?

 Whether you are at a beginner, intermediate, or advanced level, Lingopie has something for everyone.

-All contents are not for the same type of viewers.
-Some are difficult to comprehend, while some are easy to grasp.
+All content is not for the same type of viewer.
+Some are difficult to comprehend, while others are easy to grasp.

 There are also beginner-friendly, slow-paced videotapes, sports-related clips, and videos with complex dialogues that require advanced knowledge.

-You will notice a dramatic improvement in your comprehension with just a few episodes.
+With just a few episodes, you will notice a dramatic improvement in your comprehension.
 You will follow most of the conversation and talk, a vital language element.

 Features of Lingopie